 On the basis of this very principle, scientists have agreed upon the truth of organic evolution.
-To Mander, this doctrine has so many arguments in its favour that it may be regarded as an 'approximate certainty.'5
+To Mander, this doctrine has so many arguments in its favour that it may be regarded as an 'approximate certainty.'

 The authors of Science of Life assert that "no one now denies the truth of organic evolution except for those who are ignorant, or biased or superstitious."
-New York's Modern Pocket Library has published a series of books entitled Man and the Universe, the fifth of which series hails Darwin's The Origin of Species as an epoch-making work, and points out that of all theories of genealogy, this one has at, one and the same time, received the maximum religious opposition and the maximum scientific acclaim.6
+New York's Modern Pocket Library has published a series of books entitled Man and the Universe, the fifth of which series hails Darwin's The Origin of Species as an epoch-making work, and points out that of all theories of genealogy, this one has at, one and the same time, received the maximum religious opposition and the maximum scientific acclaim.
 G.G.
 Simpson contends that 'the theory of evolution is a fact proved finally and conclusively, and is no more simply a conjecture or alternative hypothesis adopted just for the sake of scientific research.'
-The Encyclopaedia Britannica (1958) accepts organic evolution as a truth and says that after Darwin, this theory has received a general acceptance among scientists and scholars.
+The Encyclopaedia Britannica among scientists and scholars.
 R.S.
 Lull writes: